krishnamohanathota/JAVASCRIPT/async-programming/promises/ReadMe.md

 ### Creating promises

-Creating promises are useful when you want to wrap an asynchronous operation or potentially time-consuming operations into a Promise-based interface, m aking it easier to work with.
+Creating promises are useful when you want to wrap an asynchronous operation or potentially time-consuming operations into a Promise-based interface, making it easier to work with.

 - **Wrapping a Callback-based API**: If you have a library or API that relies on traditional callbacks but you want to use Promises for better control flow and error handling, you can create a custom Promise to wrap the callback-based API.